rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- While I occasionally struggle with following simple instructions, I have developed **strategies** like detailed notetaking and documentation to ensure accuracy in my work.
-- I have been actively improving my verbal communication skills through **active listening** and have seen significant progress, particularly in continuous exposure to a practical social setting as well as striving myself to become a **better person** by learning from my mistakes.
+- While I occasionally struggle with following simple instructions, I have developed **strategies** like detailed notetaking and documentation to ensure accuracy in my work, as well as striving myself to become a **better person** by learning from my mistakes.

 ### **Behavioral Questions**